Cosmological perturbations and gravitational waves in the general Einstein-vector theory: Perturbations and cosmological background

 The quantities $\delta\mathcal{A}_1$, $\delta\mathcal{A}_2$, $\delta\mathcal{B}_1$, and $\delta\mathcal{B}_2$ are perturbations that depend on $t$ and $z$.
 We work in a coordinate system where GWs propagate along the $+z$ direction.
 It is important to note that $\delta\mathcal{A}_{1,2}$ and $\delta\mathcal{B}_{1,2}$ contribute exclusively to the vector perturbations of matter.

-In this theory, the scalar, vector, and tensor perturbations are decoupled from each other in the cosmological background (see Sec.~\ref{SVTdecoupling-10171555}).
+In this theory, the scalar, vector, and tensor perturbations are decoupled from each other in the cosmological background.
 This allows us to treat them separately, greatly simplifying the subsequent analysis and calculations.